30 Easy & Funny Baby Shower Game Ideas

 Spoon-Feeding Race

-This game was pure chaos and so much fun!
-Guests paired up—one person was blindfolded while the other sat in front of them, ready to be fed.
-We gave each team a small bowl of applesauce and a tiny baby spoon, then set the timer.
-The blindfolded person had to scoop up applesauce and feed their partner as quickly as possible.
-Let’s just say… it got messy fast!
-Some people completely missed their partner’s mouth, while others were extra cautious and took forever.
-The fastest (and least messy) team won, but the real win was all the laughter from watching applesauce land everywhere!
+Pair up the guests; one person will be blindfolded while the other sits in front of them, ready to be fed.
+Give each team a small bowl of applesauce and a tiny baby spoon, then set the timer.
+The blindfolded person has to scoop up applesauce and feed their partner.
+The fastest (and least messy) team wins.

 Baby Sock Sorting

-Who knew baby socks could be so tricky?
-We dumped a big pile of tiny, mismatched baby socks in front of each guest and set a one-minute timer.
-Their job was to match as many pairs as possible before time ran out.
-The socks were all different colors and patterns, so some people got flustered trying to find matches quickly.
-A few guests took the strategy of sorting by color first, while others just grabbed and hoped for the best.
-The person with the most correctly matched pairs won, and my sister ended up with a neatly organized set of baby socks!
+Dump a big pile of tiny, mismatched baby socks in front of each guest and set a one-minute timer.
+Their job is to match as many pairs as possible before time runs out.
+Make sure the socks are all different colors and patterns, so people get flustered trying to find matches.

 Balloon Belly Pop